 Books

-I only know of two books about fibromyalgia and pregnancy, and I’ve read one of the two.
-The book I haven’t read is called Fibromyalgia and Pregnancy: Book Three of the Fibro and Fabulous Series by Amanda Kimberley LB.
+I know of only two books about fibromyalgia and pregnancy, and I’ve read one of them.
+The book I haven’t read is Fibromyalgia and Pregnancy: Book Three of the Fibro and Fabulous Series by Amanda Kimberley LB.
 It’s available on Amazon and has five-star reviews.

 Conclusion